Taxes

 Ask for help

 If you are an entrepreneur or earn a high salary, we strongly advise you to contact an accountant or tax consultant to help you with your bookkeeping and tax returns.
-The Rotterdam Expat Centre is happy to refer you to one of the many small or midscale accountants and tax consultants in Rotterdam.
+The Rotterdam International Center (formerly Rotterdam Expat Centre) is happy to refer you to one of the many small or midscale accountants and tax consultants in Rotterdam.

 About tax boxes